fikireguale/Zero-Configuration-Service/README.md

 # Zero-Configuration-Service

 If you wish to use the same docker testing environment, run the RunDocker.bat in the terminal with docker desktop open (and properly set up).
 It will create the container, mount the directory, and install/update necessary packages in the container.

-In assignment1 folder:
- 1) make clean
- 2) make
- 3) Open 4 terminals and run one in each: ./service ./service2 ./app ./app2
- 4) After 'Test C', log for app2 looks like this:
+It requires passing a string name for the new container as the sole argument.

  Note: A service is considered down if a heartbeat isn't detected after 5 seconds.

--------- LOG START --------
-Node name: zcsLight
-Satus: UP
-Last Heartbeat: 0.000000 seconds ago
-Attributes:
-        type: light
-        location: bedroom
-        make: ikea
-Event Log:
-Total events: 3
-        Status: UP; at time: Sun Feb 11 22:28:20 2024

-        Status: DOWN; at time: Sun Feb 11 22:28:52 2024

-        Status: UP; at time: Sun Feb 11 22:28:56 2024

-Node name: speaker-X
-Satus: UP
-Last Heartbeat: 1.000000 seconds ago
-Attributes:
-        type: speaker
-        location: kitchen
-        make: yamaha
-Event Log:
-Total events: 3
-        Status: UP; at time: Sun Feb 11 22:28:20 2024

-        Status: DOWN; at time: Sun Feb 11 22:28:39 2024

-        Status: UP; at time: Sun Feb 11 22:28:41 2024

---------- LOG END ---------

 Active relay experiment:

 LAN A bedroom
 service: speaker-X
 service2: zcsLight
-app: can see service4 (zcsToaster and zcsDoorlock)
+app: listens to service4 ad
-app2: can see service2 (zcsToaster and zcsDoorlock)
+app2: listens to service2 ad

 LAN B kitchen
 service3: zcsDoorlock
 service4: zcsToaster
-app3: can see service1 (speaker-X and zcsLight)
+app3: listens to service1 ad
-app4: can see service2 (speaker-X and zcsLight)
+app4: listens to service2 ad
 _______________________
-Open 9 docker terminals:
+Open 9 docker terminals (ideally all from different containers).

+In each of them, run one of each of the services/apps (and a relay) with the commands outlined below.

+The apps listen to specific services, and will print logs when they get posts about the desired ads, which will demonstrate how the relay allows communication between LANs.

-RELAY (start first)
+RELAY
-./relay 224.1.1.1 224.1.2.1
+./relay

 LAN A services
 ./service 224.1.1.1